suraj5424/Medicalform-multimodal-agent-fastapi-neo4j-streamlit/README.md

 ## 5. Running Locally (Development)

 1. Clone the repository.
-2. Install dependencies for backend and frontend: `pip install -r backend/requirements.txt` and `pip install -r frontend/requirements.txt`.
+2. Install dependencies for backend and frontend from the code files.
-3. Ensure Tesseract and ffmpeg are installed and properly configured.
+3. Ensure Neo4j, Tesseract and ffmpeg are installed and properly configured.
 4. Start the backend: `uvicorn main:app --reload --host 0.0.0.0 --port 8000`.
 5. Start the frontend: navigate to `frontend` folder → `streamlit run app.py`.
-6. Set **API URL** in the Streamlit sidebar (default: `http://localhost:8000`).
+6. Set **API URL** in the Streamlit sidebar (default: `http://localhost:8501`).

 You should now have access to the full extraction, review, graph visualization, and record management functionality.